ON THE TRAIL

 Through it all, words of encouragement from Whitey Fitzgerald to a grieving boy provide a framework of truth: “Let me tell you something about hurting, boss.
 Hurting has no end.
 We get some faith and healing and distance enough to kick the past to the past, but nevertheless, we carry every scar until jubilee day when the Lord calls us home to glory.”

-An Ordinary Story of Extraordinary Hope, Days of Purgatory, Shadows of Revenge, Echoes of Evil, Nightmares of Terror and Pieces of Justice are available at AMAZON in both book and Kindle format.
+An Ordinary Story of Extraordinary Hope, Days of Purgatory, Shadows of Revenge, Echoes of Evil, Nightmares of Terror, Pieces of Justice and Altars of Tomorrow are available at AMAZON in both book and Kindle format.

 Ken and his wife Anita, serve the Overcomers Program at Navajo BIC Mission south of Bloomfield, New Mexico.
 The Overomers Program is an alcohol and drug rehabilitation program with a proven track record since its inception in 1997.
 It is directed primarily, but not exclusively, to Navajo men who have succumbed to the ravages of addiction.
 It consists of a three month residential session and then three months of aftercare follow-up.
 It combines a clinical approach with a Scriptural base and has a success rate between sixty and seventy percent.